Fathom (comics): Fathom (1998–2002)

 Fathom begins as the cruise ship Paradise arrives in San Diego 10 years after its disappearance had been reported.
 A military quarantine is established to cross-examine the crew and passengers; however, no one on board is aware that they had been missing.
-Compounding the mystery is a girl who had been discovered by the crew while still at sea.
+Compounding the mystery is a little girl who had been discovered by the crew while still at sea.
 The girl could only remember that her name was Aspen.
 Aspen is taken from the ship by a vacationing naval officer, Captain Matthews, who adopts her and raises her as his own.
 Aspen has a strange attraction to water, and spends much of her youth swimming, eventually making the US Olympic team for the 1988 Seoul games.
 She wins the gold, but has her medal taken away and receives a permanent ban after she fails a rigged drug test.
 Afterwards, Aspen attends UC San Diego and receives a degree in Marine Biology.
 She is then invited to study at a top-secret underwater science facility known as the DMD, or Deep Marine Discovery.
 The DMD is a joint project between the United States and Japan.
 The facility was built over a strange underwater craft of unknown origin which both nations study to determine its origin.
 However, the Americans and Japanese no longer trust each other and rely on an intermediary named Cannon Hawke to share research data.
 Aspen is also introduced to a mysterious man who somehow entered the DMD and requested to be placed into a tube filled with water.
 He requires no air, leading the DMD to deduce that, despite his appearance, he is not human.